hoppersroppers/fundamentals/LinuxCommandLine/0-LinuxCertificate.md

 # Linux Certificate

-<iframe allowfullscreen height="360" src="https://www.youtube.com/embed/mthISmGL5e4?wmode=opaque" width="640"></iframe>Welcome
+<iframe allowfullscreen class="fr-draggable" height="360" src="https://www.youtube.com/embed/mthISmGL5e4?wmode=opaque" width="640"></iframe>

-to the Linux section of the Ropper's Fundamentals course.
+Welcome to the Linux section of the Ropper's Fundamentals course.

 This is one of the longest sections, but I consider it the hump you need to get over for you to go from being someone who wants to learn things